Capital Asset Advisory Services LLC Sells 416 Shares of Lockheed Martin Co. (NYSE:LMT)

 Lockheed Martin announced that its board has approved a share repurchase program on Thursday, September 23rd that authorizes the company to repurchase $5.00 billion in outstanding shares.
 This repurchase authorization authorizes the aerospace company to buy up to 5.3% of its shares through open market purchases.
 Shares repurchase programs are often a sign that the company’s management believes its stock is undervalued.

 LMT has been the subject of a number of analyst reports.
-UBS Group cut their price target on Lockheed Martin from $425.00 to $375.00 and set a “buy” rating for the company in a research note on Wednesday, October 27th.
-Wells Fargo & Company cut their price target on Lockheed Martin from $385.00 to $340.00 and set an “equal weight” rating for the company in a research note on Wednesday, October 27th.
-Cowen downgraded Lockheed Martin from an “outperform” rating to a “market perform” rating and cut their price target for the company from $400.00 to $375.00 in a research note on Wednesday, September 29th.
+Jefferies Financial Group reiterated a “neutral” rating on shares of Lockheed Martin in a research note on Friday, September 10th.
+Cowen downgraded Lockheed Martin from an “outperform” rating to a “market perform” rating and cut their target price for the stock from $400.00 to $375.00 in a research note on Wednesday, September 29th.
 The Goldman Sachs Group downgraded Lockheed Martin from a “buy” rating to a “neutral” rating and set a $402.00 target price on the stock. in a research note on Thursday, September 23rd.
+Wells Fargo & Company cut their target price on Lockheed Martin from $385.00 to $340.00 and set an “equal weight” rating on the stock in a research note on Wednesday, October 27th.
 Finally, Morgan Stanley cut their target price on Lockheed Martin from $458.00 to $430.00 and set an “overweight” rating on the stock in a research note on Thursday, November 4th.
 Seven research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
 Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $380.40.

 Lockheed Martin Profile